OSGP/Documentation/chapter2/README.md

 ## 2.5 Tooling

-SSH/PuTTY, FileZilla, pgAdmin-III and SoapUI should be everything needed to maintain a server running OSGP.
+The only tools you need to keep an OSGP server running are SSH/PuTTY, FileZilla, pgAdmin-III and SoapUI.